Key takeaways:

 Prostate Cancer Staging

-The NCCN system categorizes high-risk prostate cancer as:
+The NCCN system categorizes high-risk prostate cancer as8:

 Signs and Symptoms of Prostate Cancer

-When the cancer is in its early stages, it is usually symptomless.
-In the later, more advanced, clinical stages, some symptoms can be observed, like:
+At its earliest stages, prostate cancer is often asymptomatic – demonstrating the importance of early screening tests.
+In the later, more advanced clinical stages, some symptoms can be observed, including9:

-• Problems with urination (weak or slow stream, frequent urge to urinate, especially during the night)
+- Problems with urination (weak or slow stream and the frequent urge to urinate, especially during the night)

-• Pain in areas where cancer has spread to the bones (hips, back, chest)
+- Pain in areas where cancer has spread to the bones (e.g. hips, back, or chest)

 These symptoms are not exclusive to prostate cancer and may be due to other underlying medical conditions.
 For example, urinary incontinence may also be due to benign hyperplasia (non-cancerous enlargement) of the prostate.
 Always consult your medical practitioner if you experience any of these symptoms.